-The Academy renewed a five-year contract with Detroit Public School District to charter a public school academy on June 28, 2015, effective July 1, 2015 through June 30, 2020.
+The Academy ended a five-year contract with Detroit Public School District on June 30, 2018, the total administrative fee paid through June 30, 2018 to the Detroit Public School District was approximately \$103,256.38.
+The Academy entered a seven-year contract with Grand Valley State University, to charter a public-school academy, on July 1, 2018, effective July 1, 2018 through June 30, 2025.
 The contract requires the Academy to act exclusively as a governmental agency and not undertake any action inconsistent with its status as an entity authorized to receive state school aid funds pursuant to the State Constitution.
-Detroit Public School District is the fiscal agent for the Academy and is responsible for overseeing the Academy's compliance with the contract and all applicable laws.
-The Academy pays the Detroit Public School District 3 percent of State aid as an administrative fee.
-The total administrative fee paid through June 30, 2016 to the Detroit Public School District was approximately \$99,753.51.
+Grand Valley State University is the fiscal agent for the Academy and is responsible for overseeing the Academy's compliance with the contract and all applicable laws.
+The Academy will pay Grand Valley State University 3 percent of State aid as an administrative fee.